-At Jimbour State School we believe discipline is about more than punishment.
+At Jimbour State School we believe discipline is about more than punishment and every action has a consequence whether positive or negative.
 It is a word that reflects our belief that student behaviour is a part of the overall teaching and learning at school.
 Staff take responsibility for making their expectations clear and providing supportive instruction about how to meet these expectations.
 School staff strive to use behavioural incidents as opportunities to teach expected behaviours.